English for Liberal Arts Program (ELA)

 In the ELA, you will not "study" English.
 Instead, you will be invited to take a journey through which you discover how to be critical, creative, and independent thinkers as you "use" English.

-We hope that you will take full advantage of the opportunities offered in the bilingual environment at ICU.
+We hope that you will take full advantage of the opportunities offered at ICU.
 In order to do so, we also hope that you will take on the challenge of the ELA; we are ready to support you.

 Customized instruction to meet each student's needs and proficiency